rensawamo/melos_starter/README.md

 #### Push Notifications
 - [firebase_messaging](https://pub.dev/packages/firebase_messaging): A Firebase service that provides push notifications to devices.
 It is used to manage notifications within the app, ensuring smooth and reliable messaging between server and mobile users.
+- [flutter_local_notifications](https://pub.dev/packages/flutter_local_notifications): A plugin to show local notifications on Android, iOS.
+It allows the app to display notifications without requiring an internet connection, and is often used in combination with Firebase Messaging to handle notifications when the app is in the foreground.

 ## GitHub Actions